Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-16-aws-storage-extras/section-16.md

 4. Tape Gateway

 __Amazon S3 File Gateway__
-S3 File Gateway uses NTF or SMB protocol with on-premise server and then translates the request to HTTPS as it transfers data to
+S3 File Gateway uses NFS or SMB protocol with on-premise server and then translates the request to HTTPS as it transfers data to
 * S3 Standard,
 * S3 Standard-IA
 * S3 One Zone-IA